 With Cape Privacy, however, data remains encrypted throughout its entire lifecycle, including in support of KYC efforts, even where optical character recognition (OCR) is used in conjunction with encrypted images.
 Now data can be encrypted at the point of capture, moved to a service like Snowflake's data cloud, and then be used, still encrypted, to positively identify a customer, or to generate powerful AI predictions for detecting and preventing fraud.

 Every aspect of the process is secure, with no single point of security failure, keeping that data safe from operator error or threat actor interception.
 The client applies advanced encryption standards (AES) to the data (images, data, or text) where, uploaded into Snowflake, it can be used with Cape Privacy's secure multiparty computation to create whatever predictive models the organization chooses.

 What does that mean for Know Your Customer?
 That previously unusable data can now be operationalized to create predictive models for more accurately verifying the customer's identity and understanding their transaction patterns, protecting them as they engage with their financial tools and institutions, merchants, and others.
 A more precise understanding of the customer means more accurate detection and prevention of the schemes of bad actors, even when attacks and fraudulent activities take place across jurisdictions that are less concerned with interdiction.

 With Cape Privacy, financial services firms can put their high-value, sensitive financial data assets to work for timelier and more accurate KYC compliance, protecting both the client and the financial services provider by unleashing the full potential of customer data, even while remaining fully encrypted.
-To learn more about Cape Privacy and our platform, visit our website.
-Or contact Cape Privacy for more information.
+To learn more about Cape Privacy.
+Or contact for more information.